gelndjj/_WORK_Active_Directory_Automate/README.md

 - **Usage**: Click this if you need to modify the PowerShell script parameters or behavior.

 ### Change User Password
-- **Description**: Initiates a prompt to change the password for a user in Active Directory.
+- **Description**: Initiates a prompt to change the password for a single or multiple selected users from the database then synchronize the changes to Active Directory.
-- **Usage**: Select a user and click this to begin the password change process.
+- **Usage**: Select one or many user(s) and click this to begin the password change process.

 ## Python Commands